uom-resquant/modelling_book/docs/04-carpentry.md

 In this figure produced by Hadley Wickham, you can see the first stage of data analysis involves importing your data, getting it into a [tidy format](http://vita.had.co.nz/papers/tidy-data.pdf), and then doing some transformations so that you get the data in good shape for analysis.
 There is a famous and possibly false statistic that says that 80% of an analyst's time is often devoted to these kinds of operations.
 Although the statistic is likely made up, the truth is that the experience of many analysts resonates with it.
 So, you should not underestimate data carpentry or data wrangling (as these processes are often called) as a part of your analysis.

 For various decades, social scientists of a quantitative persuasion worked primarily with survey data (for an excellent history of how this came to be, you can read [this book](https://global.oup.com/academic/product/identities-and-social-change-in-britain-since-1940-9780199587650?cc=gb&lang=en&#)), which came in rather tidy formats but often required some transformations.
 Today, we are more likely to rely on "big" and other new forms of data (from the web, administrative sources, or a variety of sensors) that may require more significant processing before we can do any analysis with it.
-Think, for example, of data from online vendors of drugs available in the Dark Net.
+Think, for example, of data from online vendors of drugs available on the Dark Net.
 Some people talk of the advent of a new [computational social science](http://science.sciencemag.org/content/323/5915/721/tab-pdf) around these new methods.
 This kind of data, indeed, opens avenues for research we could only dream of in the past, as argued by [some of our colleagues](https://www.sciencedirect.com/science/article/pii/S0955395919300313?via%3Dihub).
 But getting this kind of data requires the development of new skills (e.g. web scraping) and generally requires more processing before they are tidy and ready for analysis.

-R is particularly well suited for this new world.
+R is particularly well-suited for this new world.
 In this module, we only work with survey data, which tends to be tidier and easier to work within the context of an introductory course unit.
 However, even when working with this kind of data, you often have to think hard about the required tidying and transformations before you can start your analysis.

 In this module, we expect you to download a survey dataset for analysis.
 These datasets are already rather tidy and have been professionally cleaned and prepared for analytical consumption.
 However, you may still have to select cases and variables that are appropriate for your own analysis.
 Also, you likely will need to generate new variables or change existing ones for various reasons.
 It’s a rare data set in which every variable you need is measured directly.
 Examples of things you may need to do include:

 * Combine various variables into a new one (e.g., computing a rate)
 * Reduce the number of levels in a categorical variable
 * Format the variable to assign it to a more appropriate class if this is called for (e.g., character into factor).
-You will need to format date variables as dates, numerical variables as numbers, etc.).
+You will need to format date variables as dates, numerical variables as numbers, etc.
 * Recode values identifying missing cases as NA.
-* Labelling all variables and categorical values so you don’t have to keep looking them up.
+* Label all variables and categorical values so you don’t have to keep looking them up.
 * Change the labels associated with the levels of a categorical variable.

 ## Getting some data from Eurobarometer

 We're going to go ahead and download some data for the session today, specifically data from a *Eurobarometer*.
 Eurobarometers are opinion polls conducted regularly on behalf of the European Commission since 1973.
 Some of them ask the same questions over time to evaluate changes in European's views on a variety of subjects (standard Eurobarometers).
 Others are focused on special topics and are conducted less regularly (special Eurobarometers).
 They are a useful source of datasets that you could use, for example, for your undergraduate dissertation.

 The data from these surveys is accessible through the data catalogue of GESIS, a data warehouse at the *Leibniz Institute for the Social Sciences* in Germany.
 To download data from GESIS, you have to register with them (following the registration link) [here](https://login.gesis.org/realms/gesis/protocol/openid-connect/auth?client_id=gesis-gws-client&redirect_uri=https%3A%2F%2Fsearch.gesis.org%2Fresearch_data&response_mode=fragment&response_type=code&scope=openid&ui_locales=en).
-Once you activate your registration you should be able to access the data at GESIS.
+Once you activate your registration, you should be able to access the data at GESIS.
 Use the *You are not yet registered?* option to fill in your details.

 ![](imgs/register.PNG)

 GESIS has a section of their website devoted to the Eurobarometer survey.
 You can access that section [here](https://www.gesis.org/en/eurobarometer-data-service).
-You can navigate this webpage to find the data we will be using for this tutorial, but to save time, I will provide you a direct link to it.
+You can navigate this webpage to find the data we will be using for this tutorial, but to save time, I will provide you with a direct link to it.
 We will be using the special Eurobarometer 85.3 from 2016.
 This survey, among other things, asked Europeans about their views on gender violence.

 ![](imgs/eb.PNG)